HexMerlin/Automata/README.md

 ---

-## :hammer: Automata - Core Library
+## :hammer: Automata.Core - Core Library

 The core library provides essential tools for finite-state automata operations.
 It offers a lightweight and clean solution without visualization features.